The legendary Harvard business professor Clayton Christensen pioneered two incredibly important discussions:

 These are all risks that have come as a result of political currency being increasingly politicized.
 And using a politicized currency introduces unnecessary political risks to value stored and to your business or lifestyle built on top of such a risky foundation.

-Bitcoin is not immune to this because it has an open and transparent ledger.
+Although Bitcoin cannot be printed, unfortunately, Bitcoin can be seen.
+Therefore, holders of Bitcoin are not immune to this kind of predation because Bitcoin has an open and transparent ledger.
 Major Bitcoin merchant processors refuse to process payments for gambling, porn, marijuana and a host of otherwise legal activities that carry social stigma and because of government regulator intervention.
+But government regulators are comfortable with Bitcoin and there are large liquidity pools with regulated exchanges, etc.

-However, all transactions in MWC are private in the base layer and the scarcity of the coins is still preserved because of how the Excess Value works.
-This means there are no ‘whale alerts’ when people are moving their MWC around.
+Like Bitcoin, MWC cannot be printed.
+However, all transactions in MWC are private and fungible in the base layer and the scarcity of the coins is still preserved because of how the Excess Value works.
+This means there are neither block explorers for snoopy people to look for large balances nor ‘whale alerts’ when people are moving their MWC around.
 There are no ‘tainted’ coins.
 There is just MWC and all are equal, fungible and private.

 The following Transaction Proof is for a 250,000 MWC transaction.
 A user can Generate Proof in the GUI wallet.
 Then the .proof file can be uploaded to the MWC Block Explorer to verify it was included in the blockchain.